-His rep built on tough-guy roles, Cagney had long proven his screen-eating chops in action and drama (and the occasional lark like The Strawberry Blonde), but the one-time hoofer hadn’t done any fancy stepping on screen since Footlight Parade back in 1933, so his fabulous ability to transmit emotion through movement—elastic & bounding, jack-in-the-box & graceful replicating Cohan’s own style brought audiences to their feet— just when they needed a shot in the arm, firing red, white & blue currents of national pride that ran straight and true to the country’s heart and soul.
+His rep built on tough-guy roles, Cagney had long proven his screen-eating chops in action and drama (and the occasional lark like The Strawberry Blonde), but the one-time hoofer hadn’t done any fancy stepping on screen since Footlight Parade back in 1933.
+His fabulous ability to transmit emotion through movement—elastic & bounding, jack-in-the-box & graceful while replicating Cohan’s own signature style— brought audiences to their feet.
+He did so just when they needed a shot in the arm, firing red, white & blue currents of national pride that ran straight and true to the country’s heart and soul.

 Irresistible renditions of “Harrigan”, “Give My Regards To Broadway”, “You’re A Grand Old Flag”, “Over There” and “The Yankee Doodle Boy”, the warmth and ebullience of Cagney and co-stars Joan Leslie and Walter Huston, and the directorial panache of Michael Curtiz made this the 2nd-most popular film of the year.
 The flag-waving lit a spark of hope in the darkness of 1942, its gross of $11,800,000 securing a rank just after the (American-made) ode to British patriotism, Mrs.Miniver.
 The world premiere, held in New York City on May 29,1942, was a war bond benefit.
 That one evening raised $4,750,000, equivalent to $75,000,000 in 2019.